jometzg/langchain-servicenow/README.md

 ## Sample Code
 In this repo, the [sample code](./openai-function-calling.ipynb) will be presented as a [Jupyter notebook](https://jupyter.org/) so this can be tried interactively.

+You can also experiment with the ServiceNow REST interface directly using the REST client extension in Visual Studio Code.
+Some samples are in [service-now.http](./service-now.http).